Ellen Tauscher: Political career

 On March 18, 2009, President Obama nominated Tauscher to the position of Under Secretary of State for Arms Control and International Security.
 She was confirmed by the United States Senate on June 25, 2009, by unanimous consent.
 Notwithstanding her appointment, confirmation and acceptance, she served as Speaker Pro Tempore on June 26, 2009, when the House narrowly passed (219–212) a cap-and-trade global warming bill.
 Tauscher resigned her seat on June 26, 2009, after voting was finished on the American Clean Energy & Security Act.
 Her resignation necessitated a special election.
 Tauscher served as Under Secretary of State for Arms Control and International Security until her appointment on February 6, 2012, as Special Envoy for Strategic Stability and Missile Defense.
 Tauscher retired from the State Department on August 31, 2012.

 As Under Secretary of State, Tauscher successfully negotiated the New START treaty with the Russian Federation in March 2010.
 The first major agreement signed with Russia in nearly 20 years, the treaty was signed by Presidents Barack Obama and Dmitri Medvedev on April 8, 2010, and ratified by the U.S. Senate on December 22, 2010.
 Tauscher represented the United States at the U.N.
 NPT review conference that is held every five years to review the status of the nuclear non-proliferation treaty (NPT).
 The 2010 conference was the first in 10 years to result in an consensus agreement.
 Tauscher was also the lead official in the State Department working on the bilateral agreements with Poland, Romania, and Turkey for the European Phased Adaptive Approach missile defense system, negotiating timely agreements that allowed the President's deployment timeline to be met.

-In 2008, Tauscher was a strong supporter of Hillary Rodham Clinton's candidacy for president.
+In 2008, Tauscher was a strong supporter of Hillary Clinton's candidacy for president.
 She traveled around the country as a surrogate for Clinton's campaign in the primary.
 In 2013, she was one of the first prominent elected officials to join the Ready for Hillary effort which became one of the largest independent grassroots efforts on behalf of an undeclared Presidential candidate in history.